scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 It’s 1931.
 Neil McElroy is in charge of promoting the Camay soap brand for Proctor & Gamble.
 Neil is frustrated that Camay always plays second fiddle to P&G’s leading brand, Ivory.

 > In a famous memo to management, he argued for the creation of the role of “brand manager”.
-This person would take overall responsibility for the commercial success of a product, managing it holistically like a business in its own right.
-- The Practitioner’s Guide to Product Management by Jock Busuttil p.10
+This person would take overall responsibility for the commercial success of a product, managing it holistically like a business in its own right. *- The Practitioner’s Guide to Product Management by Jock Busuttil, p.10*

 P&G agreed, and Neil paved the way for the profession of product management - our profession grew out of managing genuine products, in such a way as to maximise their value.